-No ID Title 1 9439 Failure to meet internal and external financial targets for th e 2022-23 financial year L ead Risk Lead:Charlotte HensonCurrentExec Lead:Michelle Brownscore 20 Score Movement Des cription Failure to meet the Trust financial plan and obligations, together with the wider Lancashire and South Cumbria Integrated Care Systems financial plan and obligations, is likely to lead to imposition of special measures, limiting the ability to invest in services.
+No ID Title 1 9439 Failure to meet internal and external financial targets for th e 2022-23 financial year L .ead Risk Lead: Charlotte Henson Exec Lead: Michelle Brown Current score 20 Score Movement Desc cription Failure to meet the Trust financial plan and obligations, together with the wider Lancashire and South Cumbria Integrated Care Systems financial plan and obligations, is likely to lead to imposition of special measures, limiting the ability to invest in services.
 Continued failure to meet financial targets may lead to the Trust being acquired by another provider.
-The financial risk is made up of: A lack of control.
-In the current financial regime monies are allocated to integrated Care Systems to agree how they are allocated to other system partner organisations.
-A 5% efficiency target set for the 2022-23 financial year to reduce costs by £28.8 million - a level that has never been achieved.
-The unknown extent of increased living costs and inflation rates.
-A system financial gap that still has to be closed. Тор Controls Robust financial planning arrangements to ensure financial targets are achievable and agreed, based on accurate financial forecasts.
+The financial risk is made up of: 1.
+A lack of control.
+In the current financial regime monies are allocated to Integrated Care Systems to agree how they are allocated to other system partner organisations.
+2. A 5% efficiency target set for the 2022-23 financial year to reduce costs by £28.8 million - a level that has never been achieved.
+3. The unknown extent of increased living costs and inflation rates.
+4. The unknown impact of Covid within the 2022-23 financial year.
+5. A system financial gap that still has to be closed. Тор ( Controls Robust financial planning arrangements to ensure financial targets are achievable and agreed, based on accurate financial forecasts.
 Financial performance reports distributed across the Trust to allow senior and service managers to monitor financial performance against financial plans, supported by the Finance Department.
 Enforcement of Standing Financial Instructions through financial controls to ensure expenditure commitments incurred are made in accordance with delegated limits.
 Arrangements to monitor and improve delivery of the Waste Reduction Programme.
 Training and guidance for budget holders.
 A senior finance presence in internal and external conversations influencing the direction of travel.
 Frequent, accurate and robust financial reporting and challenge by the way of: a.
 Trust Board Report b.
 Finance and Performance Committee Finance Report c.
 Audit Committee Reports d.
-Integrated Performance reporting g.
+Integrated Performance reporting e.
+Divisional and Directorate Finance reports f.
+Budget Statements g.
 Staff in Posts Lists h.
 Financial risks i.
-External Reporting and Challenge Actions Higher efficiency target than has ever been achieved in the past to ensure all services across the Trust are fully engaged and playing their part in reducing inefficiencies.
-Financial regime is managed at a system level now in addition to the Trust.
-Financial gap is across the system not just the Trust.
+External Reporting and Challenge Actions 1.
+Higher efficiency ta been achieved in the services across the engaged and playir reducing inefficience.
+2. Financial regime is level now in addition.
+3. Financial gap is acrigust the Trust. e past to ensure all Trust are fully g their part in ies. managed at a system n to the Trust.
 Update 13/06/2022 Final financial plans for 2022-23 show a breakeven plan.
-Amount of system risk held presented for approval at the Finance and Date Last reviewed 13/06/2022 Performance Committee and Trust Board.
-Risk by Quarter 2022 Q1 Q2 Q3 Q4 th ate since le last eport Other than the system risk, the Trust has met its financial plan.
+Amount of system risk held presented for approval at the Finance and Performance Committee and Trust Board.
+Date Last reviewed Risk by 13/06/2 Q1 Q2 Llocks to cines Quarter 2022 20 20 Q3 Q4 th ite since e last eport Other than the system risk, the Trust has met its financial plan.
 This variant is reported internally and externally.
 The Trust has forecast a breakeven plan will be met at the end of the financial year.
-8-week Next Review Date 13/07/2022 score projection 20 Current issues System wide external influences
+8-week score projection 20 20 Next Review Date 13/07/2022 System wide exte ernal influences